tiwanaam/binosim/README.md

 library(binosim)
 ```

-## Example of how to use the 'binosim' package
+### Example of how to use the binosim package

-In this example, we will using the binosim package as part of a
+In this example, we will use the binosim package as part of a simulation
-simulation study.
-We will simulate the data using 'binosim', fit a
+study.
+We will simulate the data using 'binosim', fit a logistic
-logistic regression model using the simulated data, and assess the
+regression model using the simulated data from the function, and assess
-performance of the simulation in capturing the true odds ratios within
+the performance of the simulation in capturing the true odds ratios
-the confidence intervals.
+within the confidence intervals.

-Set seed for reproducibility

 ```{r}
 # Set seed for reproducibility